 Please note this discount offer is only available for TurboTax Online program.

 Also, note that TurboTax offers the Federal Free Edition.
-That version may be sufficient for your needs, even if your pay grade is E-6 or above.
+That version may be sufficient for your needs, even if you do not qualify for the free version for military members.
 As noted above, you can always start with the free version and upgrade if needed.
 You only pay if you upgrade, and only when you file your return.

 - Free federal and state filing with Free Edition or Deluxe